jatinlanje/algorithms/Queue/Implementation/README.txt

 -does not solve issues for memory wastage

 -->using LinkedList
--insert at tail, delete from front
+-insert at tail/rear, delete from front

 -->using 2 Stacks
 -overhead for poll and peek operations